 The Crooks Lab has already defined genes important to early stem cell development and ways stem cells mature into immune-system cells.

 Recently, Dr. Crooks and her team used RNA sequencing to pinpoint genes associated with the development of white blood cells.
 Isolating these genes allows researchers to dig deep into the processes that generate either T cells or B cells.

 The team hopes to leverage their findings to define the mechanisms driving normal white blood cell development and detect the underlying process flaws leading to immune deficiencies.
 Read more in LncRNA Profiling of Human Lymphoid Progenitors Reveals Transcriptional Divergence of B and T Lineages, published in Nature Immunology.

-In addition to mapping stem cell behavior, Dr. Crooks hopes to better understand, and even recreate, T cells—the chief operatives of immune response.
-To achieve that goal, she focuses on the thymus, the gland that facilitates production and direction of T cells.
+In addition to mapping stem cell behavior, Dr. Crooks hopes to better understand, and even recreate, T cells—the chief operatives of the immune response.
+To achieve that goal, she focuses on the thymus, the gland that facilitates the production and direction of T cells.

 The team hopes to leverage the organoids to improve immune function and even engineer T cells designed to attack cancer cells.

-With every gene, mechanism, and process discovered, Dr. Crooks and her team build an unprecedented understanding of cellular behavior with potential to drive the growth of optimal immune systems that fight diseases—or even halt their development.
+With every gene, mechanism, and process discovered, Dr. Crooks and her team build an unprecedented understanding of cellular behavior with the potential to drive the growth of optimal immune systems that fight diseases—or even halt their development.